 Goodness and Mercy

-The final section of the 23rd Psalm begins with the adverb “surely,” the translation of the word aken (Heb. אַ֤ךְ).
-David uses the word, surely, as in “most assuredly” for emphasis.
-It underscores the importance of what he is about to say based on what has just been said.
+The final section of the 23rd Psalm begins with the adverb aken (Heb. אַ֤ךְ) translated “surely.”
+David uses aken as in “most assuredly” to underscore the importance of what he is about to say based on what has just been said.

 Similarly, the word translated “mercy” is variously defined as loving-kindness, undeserved favor or unfailing sacrificial love.
 Like a sheep that went astray, wandered into a ravine or needed rescuing from a predator, David had experienced God’s mercy firsthand.
-David did not merit God’s mercy (favor, kindness, love); it was given freely and unconditionally.
+While he did not merit God’s mercy (favor, kindness, love), it was given freely and unconditionally.

-David confidently expected God’s “goodness and mercy” to not only “follow” or accompany him into the future, but also that it would be an experiential reality in the remaining days of his life.
+David confidently expected God’s goodness and mercy to not only follow or accompany him in the remaining days of his life, but that it would also be an experiential reality throughout eternity.

 David had come to know the Lord’s goodness over the course of a lifetime.
 He experienced the Lord’s care in every area of his life and the Lord had never failed Him.
-Based on God’s past faithfulness, David had an expectant confidence of God’s continued care not only in this mortal life, but in very presence of the Lord forever!
+Based on God’s past faithfulness, we like David can have an expectant confidence of God’s continued care not only in this mortal life, but in the very presence of the Lord forever!